BenNeise/bennneise.github.io/_posts/2014-10-07-scriptdocumentationinmarkdown.md

     Generates documentation for a folder-full of scripts using the integrated Get-Help CMDlets.

     .DESCRIPTION
-    Generates a .markdown documentat for each PS1 script in a folder which has the necessary headers required by Get-Help.
-Also generates an index document which lists (and links to) all generated documentats.
-Each file name  is preceeded with "script_ps1_" so that they are listed together when viewing the Wiki documents.
+    Generates a .markdown document for each PS1 script in a folder which has the necessary headers required by Get-Help.
+Also generates an index document which lists (and links to) all generated documents.
+Each file name  is preceded with "script_ps1_" so that they are listed together when viewing the Wiki documents.

     .PARAMETER SourceScriptFolder
     Source folder where the scripts are located